yiiyama/dynamo-consistency/README.rst

 +++++++++++++

 A configuration file should be created before pointing to it, like above.
-The configuration file for dynamo_consistencys is a JSON or YAML file with the following keys
+The configuration file for Site Consistency is a JSON or YAML file with the following keys

 .. autoanysrc:: phony
    :src: ../dynamo-consistency/test/config.yml